 Glee Gum is natural chewing gum made without preservatives, artificial flavorings, colorings, or sweeteners (no aspartame).
-It is the only Non-GMO Project Verified gum on the market, with 6 classic flavors that are also the only Fair Trade gum.
+It is one of the only Non-GMO Project Verified gums on the market, with 6 classic flavors that are also the only Non-GMO gum.
 Plus, Glee Gum has the distinction of using natural chicle in its gum base.
 Using chicle helps sustain the rainforest!

 Why is it good for a product to be natural?

 We believe that the best food is made using a minimum of processing and without chemical pesticides or additives—the way food used to be.
-Recent studies have shown disturbing side effects and long-term health problems linked to the consumption of artificial additives and sugar substitutes like aspartame.
+Multiple recent studies have linked disturbing side effects and long-term health problems to the consumption of artificial additives and sugar substitutes like aspartame.
 We’d rather play it safe than gamble with our health!